 |*May vary by one or two days **Moonless, rural sky Bold = most prominent|

-- “Predawn” means an hour or so before morning twilight.
+- “Predawn” means between midnight and about an hour before morning twilight.
 Best time to view most major showers.

 - “Late evening” means approximately between 10 p.m. and midnight (or a little past).